Meridian Archetypes Part 2: The Architect

 Balancing Control With Your Large Intestine

 Large intestine imbalances primarily take shape as control issues.
 Being overly controlling doesn’t guarantee success.
 One way that we all experience this is during illness.
 For example, say we go to the doctor with a bacterial infection and get a course of antibiotics.
-We accept the doctor’s treatment instructions to take the antibiotics for 14-days.
-Then, fearful of not getting well and wanting to enact some control over an uncontrollable situation, we start to think that our 14-day course of antibiotics would obviously be better if it was 28-days long.
+We accept the doctor’s treatment instructions to take the antibiotics for 14 days.
+Then, fearful of not getting well and wanting to enact some control over an uncontrollable situation, we start to think that our 14-day course of antibiotics would be better if it was 28 days long.
 But there is a reason that your doctor gives you a 14-day course in the first place.
 By not listening to the instructions and trying to enact control incited by fear over our body’s healing process, we can cause our body harm.

 Since the lung is the balancing meridian for the large intestine, the Desk Jockey case study from our lung article is also relevant for someone with large intestine imbalances.
 Any injury to the triceps, biceps, upper trapezius, levator scapula, posterior deltoids, and extensors of the arm can cause imbalances to the large intestine and lung meridians.